gortonator/bsds-6650/labs/lab-3.md

 Build, deploy to tomcat, test with Postman.
 You know the gig ;)

 Note that this servlet will take _at least_ 1 second to respond.
-This delay is inserted to simulate the processing delay in areally application.
+This delay is inserted to simulate the processing delay in a real application.

 ### Build a HTTP Client
 We now need to build a Java client that will call our server.
 We'll use the Apache HttpClient library.
 There's an excellent tutorial [here](https://hc.apache.org/httpclient-3.x/tutorial.html).